varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DeleteSchemaNamePattern.md

 # Delete Schema Name Pattern

-The name to use for the Delete objects schema when using Delete detection. "@@rs" uses the Record Source of the connection as schema.
+The name to use for the Delete objects schema when using Delete detection. `@@rs` uses the Record Source of the connection as schema.
 (This is the same default behavior as for the Staging tables).
 Update this to use a specific schema for delete tables

 Notes: